What is the name of the city or town that you are reporting on?

 Moving to Portugal

 Moving to Portugal soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 Amazon $250* gift cards.
+Get a quote online today.

 What advice would you give someone preparing to move to your area about the actual move, choosing a neighborhood and finding a home?